Frequently Asked Questions

 REITs are also required to distribute all of their income to shareholders as taxable dividends.
 If a company doing business in Hawaii qualifies as a REIT, the REIT generally pays federal and Hawaii corporate income tax to the extent it does not distribute its income.
 REIT shareholders in Hawaii pay Hawaii income tax on the dividends they receive even from REITs that don’t do business in Hawaii.
 Of course, REITs and their tenants pay general excise taxes (GET) and property taxes like other businesses.

-Do Hawaiian residents benefit from investing in REITs?
+Do Hawaii residents benefit from investing in REITs?

 Data shows that more than 9,300 individual investors received a total of nearly $30 million in distributions from non-listed REITs.
 Hawaii-based financial advisors also are active REIT investors on behalf of their clients, holding approximately $32 million in REIT stocks, and about $60 million in several REIT-dedicated mutual funds.
 Adding up all the ways of investing in REITs suggests that Hawaii residents own a total of at least $2.5 billion in real estate equity directly through REITs or through mutual funds and exchange-traded funds.